ArtBusiness.com logo

 at Open Studios and Gallery Openings

-Artists are often uncomfortable, uneasy or unsure how to act at their openings, at open studios, or anywhere else where their art is for sale.
+Artists are often uncomfortable, uneasy or unsure how to act at their openings, at open studios, or anywhere else where their art is for sale and they're in attendance.
 The good news is that these feelings are perfectly normal; you are by no means alone.
-So for you multitudes who fall into the category of not quite knowing what to do with yourself, here are some useful tips on how to work the crowds and maximize your chances for success, networking and hopefully... sales.
-Keep in mind that there are always exceptions, but these will generally get you where you want to go:
+So for you multitudes who fall into the category of not quite knowing what to do with yourself, here are some useful tips on how to work the crowds and maximize your chances for success, productive networking and hopefully... sales.
+Keep in mind that there are always exceptions, but the following recommendations will generally get you where you want to go:

 * At all times, make yourself available to answer questions and speak with people about your art.
-If you have to excuse yourself for any reason, tell someone exactly where you're going and when you'll be back.
+If you have to excuse yourself for any reason, tell someone at the gallery or open studios where you're going and when you'll be back.

 * The most important people to speak with are those you don't know.
 If someone you don't know looks like they want to talk to you, either go over to them or if you're speaking with someone else, acknowledge them and get to them as soon as you can.
 Hopefully over time, people you don't know will become people you know... and especially hopefully, people who'll buy.